-Illinois Gov. J.B.
-Pritzker is expected to end the work week by announcing which regions can start to roll back the restrictions that have been in place for months, suspending indoor dining across the state and closing down museums and casinos.
+Pritzker is expected to announce which regions can start to roll back the restrictions that have been in place for months, suspending indoor dining across the state and closing down museums and casinos.

 All of Illinois' 11 regions have been under Tier 3 mitigations since Nov.
 20.

 According to the governor's office, some regions are set to move back to Tier 2, others possibly to Tier 1, and some will remain in Tier 3 - under the data reported Thursday afternoon.

 "It will be a mixed bag," a spokesperson for the governor's office said.

 As of Thursday, however, no region was meeting the guidelines to bring back indoor dining, though some were close, the spokesperson said.

 While it remains unclear what exactly the governor will announce for each region Friday, under the state's guidelines, a region can move to Tier 2 mitigations if it sees a test positivity rate less than 12% for three consecutive days and more than 20% of ICU and hospital beds are available, as well as declining COVID-19 hospitalizations in seven of the previous 10 days.